meetuparchive/learn-rust/class1.md

 called "type derivation".
 That is to say, if Rust is able to derive an impl for all of the embedded types within your type, Rust will be able to implement a trait for you.
 There is a specific syntax for that called a type [attribute](https://doc.rust-lang.org/book/attributes.html)

-To derive an implementation of the Debug trait for the person type add the following.
+To derive an implementation of the `Debug` trait for the `Person` type add the following.

 ```rust
 #[derive(Debug)]